Atomu2014/Optimization-Algorithms/README.md

 ### A Closer Look at Memorization in Deep Networks

+This paper follows ``Understanding Deep Learning Requires Rethinking Generalization`` and investigates further in DNN memorization.
+Deep network has the ability to memorize the training examples, but this does not necessarily mean memorization is the only way DNN learns.
+This paper concludes a DNN learns simple patterns at first, and then memorizes noise data.
+Besides, this paper yields an opposite conclusion that regularization does help to generalization, because regularization such as dropout can significantly reduce the memorization ability on noise data.

 ## Basic Algorithms (Included in PPT)
 This section goes through 2nd order optimization at first to briefly explain ``step size estimation``, and then goes through 1st order optimization which is much more popular in deep learning and other applications involving neural networks.